 Step 1 – Enqueue Bricks PhotoSwipe Script and Style

-By reusing the Bricks’s codes, we can done the first and second steps easily.
-The handler is bricks-photoswipe
+By reusing the Bricks’s codes, we can do the first and second steps easily.
+The handler is bricks-photoswipe.
+(1.8beta-2 and above, enqueue bricks-photoswipe-lightbox as well)

 <?php